jiayi-ong/Reinforcement-Learning-in-a-Simple-Maze/README.md

 # Reinforcement-Learning-in-a-Simple-Maze
-Implementing a Q Learning algorithm to solve a simple maze
+Experimenting with a Q Learning algorithm in a simple maze